Dexus Convenience Retail REIT (DXC) was established and listed on the Australian Securities Exchange on 27 July 2017.

 For Australian tax purposes the consequences of amounts paid to security holders on their DXC Securities and the consequences of a sale of their DXC Securities requires an analysis of what is happening in respect of each of the three stapled securities that make up an DXC Security.

-DXC pays distributions quarterly.
-The Australian tax components of the distributions received each financial year and guidance for Australian tax payers about how to record the distributions received in their tax returns are described in annual Tax Statements and Tax Guides that DXC provides to security holders in August each year.
-This information will also be published on this website once they are available.
+Dexus Convenience Retail REIT pays distributions quarterly.
+The Australian tax components of the distributions received each financial year and guidance for Australian tax payers about how to record the distributions received in their tax returns are described in the Attribution Managed Investment Trust Member Annual Statements.
+Components of your distributions are available below:

 Fund Payment Notices

 Managed Investment Trusts like Dexus Convenience Retail REIT are required to provide some specific information about their distributions to the ASX to assist custodians to determine the amount of Australian withholding tax to deduct from on payment to investors.
 A historical record of these quarterly notices is available in our ASX Announcements section here.